History of encyclopedias: Middle Ages

 In late medieval Europe, several authors had the ambition of compiling the sum of human knowledge in a certain field or overall, for example Bartholomew of England, Vincent of Beauvais, Radulfus Ardens, Sydrac, Brunetto Latini, Giovanni da Sangiminiano, Pierre Bersuire.
 Some were women, like Hildegard of Bingen and Herrad of Landsberg.
 The most successful of those publications were the Speculum Maius (Great Mirror) of Vincent of Beauvais and the De proprietatibus rerum (On the Properties of Things) by Bartholomew of England.
 The latter was translated (or adapted) into French, Provençal, Italian, English, Flemish, Anglo-Norman, Spanish, and German during the Middle Ages.
 Both were written in the middle of the 13th century.
 No medieval encyclopedia bore the title Encyclopaedia – they were often called On nature (De natura, De naturis rerum), Mirror (Speculum maius, Speculum universale), Treasure (Trésor).
 The first encyclopedic work to adopt a single alphabetical order for entries across a variety of topics was the fourteenth-century Omne Bonum, compiled by James le Palmer.

+In the medieval period, Jewish scholars also contributed to the development of encyclopedias.
+The first known encyclopedia of science by a Jewish author is Yesodei ha-Tevuna u-Migdal ha-Emuna ("The Principles of Understanding and the Tower of Faith"), written by Abraham bar Hiyya, a Catalan Jew, in the early 12th century.
+In the 13th century, the Spanish Jewish philosopher Judah ben Solomon ha-Kohen composed Midrash Ḥokhmah, originally in Arabic and later translated into Hebrew.
+The work is partially preserved and is structured in two parts: one dealing with logic, physics, metaphysics, and biblical texts; the other focused on mathematics and the Hebrew alphabet.
+These works followed an Aristotelian model of organizing knowledge into natural, mathematical, and divine sciences.
+In the 12th century, Ibn Jumay', a Jewish physician who served as the private doctor to Saladin in Egypt, authored a medical encyclopedia titled Kitāb al-Irshād li-Masāliḥ al-Anfus wa-al-Ajsād ("Guidance for the Welfare of Souls and Bodies").
+The work presented therapeutic material and addressed both physical and mental well-being.